 After 72 Hours of Alcohol Withdrawal

 If a patient undergoes delirium tremens syndrome, their symptoms can persist for up to 2 weeks.
-For the rest of the individuals, in most cases there will be a gradual decline of symptoms until about day 7 after last drink.
+For the rest of the individuals, in most cases, there will be a gradual decline of symptoms until about day 7 after the last drink.
 After this, it becomes very rare that any new symptoms will become apparent or worsen, and most symptoms will have resolved.

 For those undergoing mild withdrawal, this happens even sooner, around day 5.
 This is considered the endpoint for the detoxification of alcohol in most clinical scenarios.
 After this, patients can be sent home or provided with follow-up supportive care and nutritional information.
 Improvements should be gradual and long-lasting on follow-up appointments from a physical standpoint.

 Discover What Compass Detox Offers